-As Miami's temperatures soar, we can't help but crave a scoop of ice cream.
-And though some consider this cold, creamy blend a special treat, Miamians deem it a necessity.
-From Serendipity in Wynwood to Nanndi in Downtown Dadeland, let your closest ice-cream parlor serve as a sanctuary for the scorching heat and relentless humidity.
+As temperatures soar, Miamians can't help but crave a scoop of ice cream.
+And though some people consider this cold, creamy blend a special treat, locals deem it a necessity.
+From Serendipity in Wynwood to

 July is also National Ice Cream Month.
-To celebrate the occasion, here are the ten best ice-cream makers in Miami-Dade County.
+To celebrate, here are the ten best ice-cream makers in Miami-Dade.

-This hole-in-the-wall ice-cream shop in Wynwood began as a rogue pop-up during Art Basel 2014.
-Now it's a permanent fixture, which means the shop's whimsical (and sometimes boozy) flavors are always at your fingertips.
-Owned by Jessica Levison, Serendipity peddles a selection of signature creams ($5 to $7), such as salted caramel, pecan pie, and lavender orange, along with beer floats made with local brews.
-Most of her flavors, however, are in constant evolution, meaning no visit to Levison's shop is the same.
+2. Serendipity.
+Owned by Jessica Levison, Serendipity sells a selection of signature creams ($5 to $7), such as salted caramel, pecan pie, and lavender orange, along with beer floats made with local brews.
+Most of Levison's flavors, however, are in constant evolution, meaning no visit to her shop is the same.
 Depending upon the day, customers might find flavors such as blood-orange sorbet or white Russian with candied hazelnuts.
-The only way to find out is to make the trek to Wynwood or to the flagship in Surfside.
+9457 Harding Ave.

 4. Sweet Melody.
 At Sweet Melody, flavors such as Brie and apricot, pecan and bourbon, lemon ginger, and blueberry cheesecake are just a smattering of the more than 100 varieties owner/creator Mike Romeu has developed over the years.
 All of his flavors are free of GMO sweeteners and hormones and use high-quality local ingredients when possible.
 He's involved with each batch from start to finish, crafting everything from the cream to its infusions by hand, keeping in line with Sweet Melody's artisanal practices.
-Romeu doesn't have a storefront yet, so find his ice cream, averaging about $4 a scoop, at various restaurants in town, including Coral Gables' Caffe Vialetto, Ghee Indian Kitchen in Downtown Dadeland, and No Name Chinese in South Miami.
+Find Sweet Melody at the Wharf Miami, as well as various restaurants in town, including Coral Gables' Caffe Vialetto, Ghee Indian Kitchen in Downtown Dadeland, and No Name Chinese in South Miami.
 The Wharf Miami, 114 SW North River Dr., Miami; 305-906-4000; wharfmiami.com.

 5. Lulu's Nitrogen Ice Cream.
 In 2013, Luisa Santos was studying political economy at Georgetown University when she learned a surprising fact: Ice cream could be made from scratch using liquid nitrogen.
 Today her hunger for running a business and producing quality ice cream has led her to create one of Miami's best purveyors of frozen treats.
 The way it works is you choose a base ($5 for two scoops), which Santos emphasizes has been made in-store from scratch.
 Then it's frozen right in front of you.
 Flavors rotate frequently and according to what's in season at the farms in Homestead.
 But fear not — classics such as chocolate, vanilla, and the popular Nutella will always be available.
-More creative options might include strawberry-basil or honey-lavender, and there will always be at least one vegan choice, such as avocado.
+More creative options might include strawberry basil or honey lavender, and there will always be at least one vegan choice, such as avocado.
 All of the dairy used is local and comes from the shop's very own adopted cow.
 Her name, of course, is Lulu.
 2001 Biscayne Blvd., Miami; 202-644-3802; lulus-icecream.com.

 6. Azucar Ice Cream Company.
 When strolling along Calle Ocho in the afternoon, nothing satisfies like a scoop of something cold.
 So pop into Azucar Ice Cream Company, where you'll find flavors that could be dreamed up only in Miami.
 Located in the heart of Little Havana, this shop has long served frozen sweets with

 If you like this story, consider signing up for our email newsletters.